- Is the MMS: DKU program appropriate for individuals who have post-collegiate work experience?

 - How do I apply for a scholarship?

-If you would like to be considered for a scholarship, please complete the scholarship essay given in the application.
-Scholarships are awarded based on a candidate's overall profile.
+If you would like to be considered for a merit-based scholarship, you must complete the scholarship essay, which is required for scholarship consideration.
+PRC citizens are also offered a need-based assistance option.

 - How much money is awarded in scholarships?